PandaScore/PandaSkill/README.md

 <details>
   <summary>Details for the `raw` subfolder content</summary>

-In particular, the `raw` subfolder contains 3 files:
 - `game_metadata.csv`: metadata of the games
     - `game_id`: ID of the game
     - `date`: date